 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

-WHEREAS, pollinator species such as bees, other insects, and birds are important to farmers and ranchers in producing much of our food supply; and
+WHEREAS, pollinator species such as bees, bats, butterflies, other insects, and birds are important to farmers and ranchers in producing much of our food supply; and

-WHEREAS, agriculture is the Commonwealth’s largest private industry, with an economic impact of $70 billion annually; and
+WHEREAS, agriculture is the Commonwealth’s largest private industry, with an economic impact of $70 billion annually, providing more than 334,000 jobs in Virginia; and

-WHEREAS, important Virginia crops such as apples, pumpkins, watermelons, cucumbers, squash and berries are dependent on pollinators to fully develop their fruits and seeds; and
+WHEREAS, Virginia crops such as apples, pumpkins, watermelons, cucumbers, squash, and berries are dependent on pollinators to fully develop their fruits and seeds; and

 WHEREAS, the Commonwealth of Virginia is dedicated to conservation and environmental stewardship, including the protection and maintenance of pollinators and their habitats on both commercial and natural land; and